Code-Institute-Submissions/gillyshop/README.md

 #### Test 1:

-Check the image carousel loads properly and that each image is a link and goes to the right section of the products.
+- Check the image carousel loads properly and that each image is a link and goes to the right section of the products.
+- Check all links go to the correct place
+- Check the back to top link works.

-Result - all checked and working
+Result - all checked and working correctly

 #### Test 2:

-Check all homepage links are correct and go to the right place.

-Result- test passed.

-#### Test 3:

 Check the mailing list signup works and doesn't submit if email address is not valid/input is empty.

 Result - test passed.
 Popup appears if form submit is clicked when form is empty to say 'please fill out this field' and another popup appears if email address is not valid 'Please include @ in address'

+### New In/About Us/Shipping/Returns/Stockists page tests:

+- Check all links work correctly and go where they're meant to
+- Check map loads correctly on Stockists page

+Result - test passed, all links working correctly, map loading correctly.

+### Contact Page tests:

-#### Test 4:
+#### Test 1:

-Check the back to top link works.

-Result - test passed.
-Link returns the user to the top of the current page
+- Check that the form will not submit on clicking submit with empty form
+- Check that the form will not submit when not all fields are filled in
+- Check that the form gives an error if the email is not in the correct format
+- Check that the form correctly submits when it is fully filled out and the user is made aware of this

+### Product Page tests:

+Result - all tests passed.
+Form does not submit unless fully filled out, with all fields filled in the correct format.

 Deployment
 I initially started the Dashboard on Pycharm and after a lot of work, got it working locally.
 However I eventually ran out of a licence so spoke to Student Care who sorted me out with a new licence.
 However I was worried this would expire before I finished the dashboard so I spoke to Nakita who recommended I switch to Cloud9.
 This caused even more head scratching as I had to move everything and figure out how to get it work again from Cloud9 but after a lot of back and forth, I finally got everything working properly on Cloud9.
 This allowed me to then deploy to Heroku.
 I used mLab to host the database and again after a lot of confusion, I finally got Heroku to host the page.
 Looking back, I'm not sure why I struggled so much but when I took my time and read over everything clearly, it all made sense.
 However since moving to the new LMS for Stream 3, I think having videos of every step is a huge help so maybe that might have helped me at the time.
 My main struggle was getting the database hosted instead of having it locally which I struggled to really get a grasp on intially but finally got my head around after a while.
 I also didnt back up my project as much as I should because genuinely I forgot to so although I did eventually back up to Github, it was months after I first started the project and probably only when I moved the project to Cloud9.